 People often ask how to prevent mesothelioma.
 Although most Americans are not yet aware of the threat of mesothelioma and other asbestos-caused diseases, the family members and friends of mesothelioma victims are acutely concerned about how to prevent mesothelioma from striking others.
 Mesothelioma cancer has already killed thousands of Americans, and it continues to be diagnosed at an alarming rate.
+Asbestos awareness is the first step in mesothelioma prevention.

 Prevent Asbestos Exposure

-Asbestos At Work
+Asbestos at Work

 If you have (or your loved one has) a job working with asbestos, it’s a good idea to either look for other work or try to ensure that all possible asbestos-related safety precautions are being followed.
 Some of the jobs that present the highest risk of mesothelioma cancer are: